esosaphilip/Hulaba3/README.md

 - Keep imports clean (avoid duplicates and unused)
 - Prefer dependency injection via constructor wiring in `MainScreen`
 - Write small, composable UI components in `uilayer/components`

+See CONTRIBUTING.md for detailed guidelines.

+## Code of Conduct
+We follow a community Code of Conduct.
+Please read CODE_OF_CONDUCT.md before participating.

 ## License
 This project is for educational purposes.
 If you plan to distribute, ensure third‑party services and content are used in compliance with their licenses and terms.